-- S.2.1.4.
-FOR MONORAIL SCALES.
-On a monorail scale equipped with digital indications, means shall be provided for setting the zero-load balance and any tare value of less than five percent of the scale capacity to within 0.02% of scale capacity.
-On an in-motion system, means shall be provided to automatically maintain these conditions.
-[Added 1974 and Amended 1976] - S.2.1.5.
-TARE MECHANISM.
-The tare mechanism shall operate only in a backward direction (that is, in the direction of under-registration) with respect to the zero-load balance condition of the scale. - S.2.2.
-BALANCE INDICATOR.
-On a balance indicator consisting of two indicating edges, lines, or points, the ends of the indicators shall be sharply defined and shall be separated by not more than 0.04 inch, measured horizontally, when the scale is in balance. - S.2.3.
-LEVELING-INDICATING MEANS.- If the weighing performance of a portable scale (except a prescription, jewelers, or dairy-product-test scale) is changed by an amount greater than the appropriate acceptance tolerance when it is moved from a level position and rebalanced in a position that is out of level in any upright direction by 5 percent or approximately 3 degrees, the scale shall be equipped with level-indicating means.
+- S.2.3.1.
+ON MONORAIL SCALES EQUIPPED WITH DIGITAL INDICATIONS.-On a monorail scale equipped with digital indications means shall be provided for setting any tare value of less than five percent of the scale capacity to within 0.02% of scale capacity.
+On an in-motion system means shall be provided to automatically maintain this condition. - S.2.4.
+LEVEL-INDICATING MEANS.- If the weighing performance of a portable scale (except a prescription, jewelers, or dairy-product-test scale) is changed by an amount greater than the appropriate acceptance tolerance when it is moved from a level position and rebalanced in a position that is out of level in any upright direction by 5 percent or approximately 3 degrees, the scale shall be equipped with level-indicating means.
 The indications of this level-indicating means shall be readily observable without the necessity of disassembly of any scale parts requiring the use of mechanical means separate from the scale.
-[Amended 1979] [Made fully retroactive as of 1979] - S.2.4.
+[Amended 1979] [Made fully retroactive as of 1979]

+- S.2.5.
 DAMPING MEANS.- An automatic-indicating scale, and balance indicator, shall be equipped with effective means for damping the oscillations whenever such means are necessary to bring the indicating elements quickly to rest.
-[Amended 1972] - S.2.4.1.
+[Amended 1972] - S.2.5.1.
 ELECTRONIC ELEMENTS.
-Electronic indicating elements equipped with recording elements shall be equipped with effective means to permit the recording of weight values only when the indication is stable within: - (a) Plus or minus 3 scale divisions for scales of more than 5000 pounds capacity in service prior to January 1, 1981 and for all axle load, railway track, livestock, and vehicle scales.

-(b) plus or minus 1 scale division for all other scales.
+Electronic indicating elements equipped with recording elements shall be equipped with effective means to permit the recording of weight values only when the indication is stable within: - (a) Plus or minus 3 scale divisions for scales of more than 5000 pounds capacity in service prior to January 1, 1981 and for all axle load, railway track, livestock, and vehicle scales. - (b) plus or minus 1 scale division for all other scales.
 [Amended 1981]